 If you receive a UK state pension you are still entitled to receive it in Ibiza, here’s a link with more information about how to claim it: https://www.gov.uk/state-pension-if-you-retire-abroad/how-to-claim

 Education & Schooling

 As well as the marvelous state school options in Ibiza, the island also has 3 private school options.
-The British option is Morna International College close to Santa Gertrudis in the centre of the island, which teaches the British National Curriculum and welcomes children from age 3-18.
-This could be a great idea if you are moving to Ibiza from an English speaking country with older children who don’t yet know much Spanish, as all of the teaching is conducted in English (apart from the various foreign language lessons!).
+The British option is Morna International College close to Santa Gertrudis in the centre of the island, which teaches the British National Curriculum and welcomes children from ages 3-18.
+This could be a great idea if you are moving to Ibiza from an English-speaking country with older children who don’t yet know much Spanish, as all of the teachings are conducted in English (apart from the various foreign language lessons!).
 The Colegio Mistral is a Spanish Private School located in Ibiza Town.
-Spanish and Catalan are principal languages of this highly rated school, but the Colegio also promotes multilingualism and aims to achieve full command of Spanish and English.
+Spanish and Catalan are principal languages of this highly-rated school, but the Colegio also promotes multilingualism and aims to achieve full command of Spanish and English.
 Finally, there is the Collège francais d’Ibiza, a specialised language school – which is the obvious choice for families who would like their child to obtain mastery of the French language and receive a French education in Ibiza.

-To work in Ibiza legally, you are required to have a NIE number which allows you to pay taxes and, in turn, receive all the rights of a resident – such as health care.
+To work in Ibiza legally, you are required to have an NIE number which allows you to pay taxes and, in turn, receive all the rights of a resident – such as health care.
 If you are employed by a local company you will receive a contract of employment.
 If you are self-employed you will need to register as an ‘Autonomo’.
-You would be best advised to speak to your Gestoria about how to set up as an Autonomo and have them deal with the authorities and endless paperwork, taxes and charges on your behalf.
+You would be best advised to speak to your Gestoria about how to set up as an Autonomo and have them deal with the authorities and endless paperwork, taxes, and charges on your behalf.

 Starting a New Business